 Once it is proven that all database access methods perform correctly, the same process occurs again following another change, prompting a fresh build, followed by integration and its tests.
 This method will best guarantee a working version of the database at every stage of the development cycle.

-Applying CI to the Database
+Applying Continuous Integration to the Database

 Continuous integration within database development is harder to come by than CI in application development.
 It is for this reason that later stage integration of code into the database has more potential for unpleasant surprises such as errors in manual scripting, which could lead to costly and unnecessary delays.